 NASA’s DC-8 aircraft tracks fuel in ecoDemonstrator 2023 project with Boeing, partners

-Space shuttle Endeavour and its host NASA 747 Shuttle Carrier Aircraft fly over Disneyland in 2012 on its way to the Los Angeles International Airport, and an overland journey to the California Science Center.
-Californians gazed at the morning sky Sept.
-21 looking to see Endeavour over their community.
+Space shuttle Endeavour and its host NASA 747 Shuttle Carrier Aircraft fly over the Los Angeles Coliseum in 2012 on its way to the Los Angeles International Airport, and an overland journey to the California Science Center.
+Californians looked up at the morning sky Sept.
+21 looking for Endeavour over their community.
 The final leg of Endeavour’s flight from NASA’s Kennedy Space Center, Florida, offered many people an opportunity to witness the historic flight.

 Space Shuttle Endeavour Toured California in 2012